45H15H/face-recognition/README.md

 ## Face Recognition App
-#####  This is a face recognition app that authenticates the user using face recognition and then displays the user's details.
+##### This is a face recognition app that authenticates the user using face recognition and then displays the user's details

 <!-- ## Demo Link -->
 <!-- If you have a working demo of the project, provide the link so that readers can see your project in action. -->